Draffix/matyIsland/readme.txt

-My own bachelor project of simply e-shop
+My own project of a simply e-shop

-BY DRAFFIX